 Post-Doc Position for biomedical engineer / vision scientist in the UC Davis EyePod - Small Animal Retinal Imaging Laboratory at University of California, Davis

 The position is funded for one year, renewable on a yearly basis given adequate progress.
 Preference will be given to a relatively recent Ph.D. who wishes to collaborate on existing projects while pursuing a path toward an independent career.
-The laboratory has close affiliations with the Center for Visual Science (http://cvs.ucdavis.edu).
+The laboratory has close affiliations with UC Davis Eye Center Vision Science and Advanced Retinal Imaging (VSRI) Laboratory the UC Davis Center for Vision Science (http://cvs.ucdavis.edu).
 UC Davis has a large, active community of ~45 NIH-funded vision scientists with interests ranging from molecular to clinical issues.

 Davis is a friendly, safe college town close to the cultural attractions of San Francisco and the recreational attractions of the Napa Valley, Sierra-Nevada Range and Pacific coast beaches.

-The starting date should be before June of 2016.
+The starting date is January of 2021, but this can be negotiated considering current circumstances.
 Salary is based on experience and follows University of California guidelines.

 An application requires a CV, reprints/preprints and the names of 3 references.
 Inquires by e-mail (email@example.com) are welcome before formal application.